yuedongze/hugo-ficurinia/README.md

     forceRedirect = false

+    infiniteScrolling = false  # activates infinite scrolling instead of regular pagination
+                               # NOTE: you need to enable JSON output for this to work!
+                               #       look at the [outputs] section below
-    infiniteScrolling = false  # activates infinite scrolling instead of regular pagination enableFooterColumns = false  # activates footer columns, as described below enableJumbotron = false  # enables jumbotron, as described below
+    enableFooterColumns = false  # activates footer columns, as described below enableJumbotron = false  # enables jumbotron, as described below
     # related articles will be selected randomly based on tags and shown at